 Trees may loose their beautiful shape after trimming.
 The best idea is to prevent the need for trimming.
 When you purchase or acquire a tree, KEYS recommends you ask how tall it will be when mature in order to help determine where you will plant it.
 A general rule to follow is:

-- If the mature tree will grow to 20-feet, plant the tree 6-10 feet from power lines.
+- If the mature tree will grow to 20 feet, the tree can be planted within 10 feet of power lines.

-- If the mature tree will grow 20-40 feet, plant the tree 8-14 feet from power lines.
+- If the mature tree will grow to 20 to 40 feet, plant the tree a minimum of 20 to 30 feet from power lines.

-- If the mature tree will grow taller than 40-feet, plant the tree 15-20 feet from power lines.
+- If the mature tree will grow taller than 40 feet, plant the tree a minimum of 40 feet or more from power lines.